Frequently asked questions

 Please click here.
 Please make sure to read the 'Entry guidelines' beforehand.
-Entry is free and open to state and independent schools throughout the UK.
-Just tell us why you should win – in 500 words – before midnight Friday 27 March 2020.
+Entry is free and open to state schools throughout the UK.
+Just tell us why you should win – in 500 words – before midnight Friday 31 July 2020.

 You may enter as many categories as you wish, but you will be required to fill out a separate submission for each.
 Please make sure to fill in all the mandatory field, you are not required to full in 'Project name' or 'Project URL'